k-box/k-box/plugins/geo/readme.md

 - Preview
 - Download

-> **This is highly experimental**, the integration is disabled by default.
-Can be enabled with `php artisan dms:flags --enable geo`
+> **This is highly experimental**, the plugin must be enabled from the Administration > Plugins section.
+Plugin support can be enabled with `php artisan flags plugins`